hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 output can be either an html page, or a json response

 ## show login form
-    user_login.show_form
+    user_login.show_fields
+the plugin handles this.
-shows the form to fill out to login.
+shows the fields required, and some description for each, to login.
+Will give the url to call.
-The plugin will decide what form to show
+The plugin will decide what to show, and the fields may vary a lot

 ## do login
     user_login.do_login

-can be called via api call or webpage the plugin handles this (oauth or other social leading to oauth)
+the plugin handles this
 * calls `user_services.read_layer_data`
 * plugin does verification
-* if login successful, returns either the json me or the webpage me,
+* if login successful, returns `user_login.me`

 ## show me